rjmasikome/pinger-rs/README.md

 # pinger-rs
 Lifetime checker based on Rust :gear:

-It will export the data to the endpoint that can be scraped by Prometheus :fire: - WIP
+It will export the data to the endpoint that can be scraped by Prometheus :fire:

+### Dev Note
+This project is basically just another practice, just like testing the water on the Rust world.
+There was a CRUD microservice based on Diesel and Rocket.
+But I wasn't so satisfied with the result.

 ## How to run
 1. Make sure `cargo` and `rustc` are installed